-The work of Fortunato Depero is an uncomfortable and alien thing to encounter in our post-modern, post-pandemic world.
-The Italian Futurist used right happy, primary colors to illustrate glossy robotic figures in tilting cityscapes.
-He worked across every conceivable medium—paintings, posters, graphic design, costume design, toys.
+The work of Fortunato Depero is an alien encounter in our postmodern, post-pandemic world.
+The Italian Futurist used bright primary colors to illustrate glossy robotic figures in tilting cityscapes.
+He worked across every conceivable medium: paintings, posters, graphic design, costume design, toys.
 He dreamt of building a museum, and in its stead carried around a massive book documenting his technicolor visions.
 Forever energetic, childlike and fun, Depero’s work feels like the product of an alternative universe for its heartbreaking sincerity.

 Fortunato Depero was born in 1892 and raised in Rovereto, a beautiful river town ringed by mountains in northern Italy’s Lagarina Valley.
 He studied applied arts at the Scuola Reale Elisabettina, or Royal Elizabeth School, and at eighteen was apprenticed to a marble worker.
 A few years later, on a trip to Florence, Depero stumbled across one of the first issues of the Futurist literary magazine Lacerba.
 The young artist lit like dynamite.
 Thrilled at the prospect of a new Italian aesthetic, Depero got in touch with the editors of Lacerba and began experimenting in the nascent futurist style.
 He moved to Rome the same year, in December of 1913, twenty-one years old and broke.